When Cultures Meet: Multicultural Text-to-Image Generation: Evaluation and Results

 \subsection{Evaluation Metrics}

-We adopt automated evaluation metrics, which assess alignment, quality, aesthetics, knowledge, and fairness, ensuring a comprehensive analysis.
-These metrics encompass both technical factors—alignment, quality, and knowledge—as well as socially situated aspects such as fairness and aesthetics~\cite{lee2024holistic}.
+We adopt a set of automated evaluation metrics that assess text-to-image generation along five complementary dimensions: \textbf{Alignment}, \textbf{Quality}, \textbf{Aesthetics}, \textbf{Knowledge}, and \textbf{Fairness}.
+Together, these metrics capture both technical properties of generation—such as semantic correspondence and visual fidelity—as well as socially situated aspects, including representational consistency across demographic groups~\cite{lee2024holistic}.
+Given the known limitations of any single automatic metric, we combine multiple evaluators and complement them with human judgment.

-\textbf{Alignment.} CLIPScore~\cite{hessel2021clipscore} measures text-to-image alignment by computing the cosine similarity between the semantic embeddings of the image and its associated text, providing an effective assessment of how well the generated image reflects the intended description.
-CLIPScore ranges from -1 to +1, where higher values indicate a stronger semantic alignment between the generated image and its corresponding text.
+\textbf{Alignment.} We measure text--image alignment using CLIPScore~\cite{hessel2021clipscore}, a widely adopted, reference-free metric that computes cosine similarity between joint text and image embeddings and enables scalable evaluation.
+While CLIPScore provides a useful proxy for semantic correspondence, it does not capture all aspects of visual grounding or compositional correctness.
+Accordingly, we interpret alignment scores cautiously and complement them with human evaluation, and we encourage future work to incorporate image-based classifiers for more direct assessment of visual attribute realization (see Limitations).
+CLIPScore values range from $-1$ to $+1$, with higher values indicating stronger alignment.

-\textbf{Quality.} We assess the quality of generated images using the Inception Score (IS)~\cite{salimans2016improved}, which leverages an Inception v3 classifier to measure image fidelity and diversity.
-Lower scores (below ~10) typically indicate poor quality or limited variation, while higher scores (10+) suggest more realistic and diverse outputs.
+\textbf{Quality.} We assess image quality using the Inception Score (IS)~\cite{salimans2016improved}, which evaluates both visual fidelity and output diversity based on predictions from an Inception-v3 classifier.
+Lower scores typically reflect poor realism or limited variation, while higher scores indicate more realistic and diverse images.
+Although IS does not directly assess semantic correctness, it provides a complementary signal for overall visual plausibility.

-\textbf{Aesthetic.} This metric evaluates the aesthetic appeal of an image, considering factors such as visual clarity, sharpness, color vibrancy, and overall subject clarity.
-Aesthetic evaluation also takes into account composition, color harmony, balance, and visual complexity.
-To assess these aspects, we use the SigLIP-based predictor\footnote{\url{https://github.com/discus0434/aesthetic-predictor-v2-5}}, which rates the aesthetics of an image on a scale from 1 to 10 (best).
+\textbf{Aesthetics.} Aesthetic quality captures visual appeal beyond semantic correctness, including sharpness, color harmony, composition, and overall clarity.
+We use a SigLIP-based aesthetic predictor\footnote{\url{https://github.com/discus0434/aesthetic-predictor-v2-5}}, which assigns scores on a 1--10 scale.
+This metric prioritizes perceptual attributes and may be less sensitive to semantic or cultural accuracy, making it particularly informative when interpreted alongside alignment and knowledge metrics.